del82/ezra/README.md

 10. If you like, start guard/spork to detect code changes and run tests automatically.
   - `$ guard`
-11. To start a server, run `ruby s`
+11. To start a server, run `rails s`
 12. Hack away

 Notes: